metal3d/katenary/doc/docs/faq.md

 task, and we can confirm.
 Katenary takes a lot of time to be developed and maintained.
 This issue mentions Katenary as an alternative to Helm chart generation :smile:

-The project is focused on Kubernetes manifests and proposes to use "kusomize" to adapt the manifests.
+The project is focused on Kubernetes manifests and proposes to use "Kustomize" to adapt the manifests.
 Helm seems to be not the priority.

 Anyway, before this decision, the Helm chart generation was not what we expected.
 We wanted to have a more complete